el-tocino/mycroft-hue/README.md

 # Installation/Setup
 1. msm install GITHUBURL HERE
 2. go to home.mycroft.ai and the skills and add your hue hub ip.
+3. You'll have to pair with the hub at some point, so watch for that in the logs/cli...

 ## Current state